LawSense Law for School Counsellors NSW 2025

 11.20 Clarifying Your Legal Duties in Responding to Bullying and Cyberbullying

-• Outlining current laws applying to bullying/cyberbullying and proposed changes to social media laws
+• Outlining current laws applying to bullying/cyberbullying, including relevant impacts of changes to social media laws

 • Examining what sort of behaviour falls within the legal definitions of bullying or conduct requiring action